philpem/NABU-Adaptor/README.md

 The PCB scans are in the `PCB_Scans` directory, and the schematic is in the `Kicad` directory.

+### RF can

+The RF can hasn't been reverse-engineered fully (yet?).

+The PLL section contains a Motorola MC145155 PLL chip, a 1:64 prescaler, and an 8MHz reference oscillator.
+Jared Boone measured a 325MHz spike in that area using an EMC probe -- while the unit was tuned to CATV channel 31 (264-270MHz).
+This suggests the first IF is around 58 MHz.

 ## Links to other sites and repos